 Preserving your family’s wealth for future generations

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Attorney Brian E. Barreira can help with all aspects of your possible death or disability, including:
+Whether you are planning the parameters of your future medical care or establishing support for loved ones upon your death, Attorney Brian E. Barreira can help you plan for all eventualities, including:

 - Estate planning and long-term care planning

 - Choosing the appropriate personal representative (formerly known in Massachusetts as executor), trustee and agent under your durable power of attorney